Nandaka/PixivUtil2/readme.md

   Set last modified timestamp based on pixiv upload timestamp to the file.
 - useLocalTimezone

-  Use local timezone when setting last modified timestamp/works date.
+  Use local timezone in the .txt file of `writeimageinfo` and .XMP file of `writeImageXMP`.
 - defaultSketchOption

   Skip the "Include Pixiv Sketch" prompt when downloading by `member_id` option by using a default option.
 Set the value to `y` to always include sketches or `n` to exclude sketches from the download.